One of our Pleo team asked me once what I would say to a young female student to convince them to join the accounting industry.

 We need more female leaders.

 But we also need more positivity about how we’re going to get there.
-The industry is not dying, it’s changing for the better.
+The industry is not dying, it’s changing.

-Women in accounting are going to be a vital part of that – so let’s make it happen.
+Women are going to be a vital part of that change – so let’s make it happen!